buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMember.md

 ### Axis 3D Geometry

-The axis representation can be used to represent the system length of a member that may extent the body length of the member.
+The axis representation can be used to represent the fundamental orientation and extents of a member's body.

-> NOTE  The 'Axis' is used to locate the
+If an _IfcMaterialProfileSetUsage_ is used, the axis representation is used to locate the profile.
+In addition:
-> material profile set, if the material association is of type IfcMaterialProfileSetUsage.

-The following additional constraints apply to the 'Axis' representation, if an IfcMaterialProfileSetUsage is provided and the 'Body' shape representation has the
-RepresentationType: 'SweptSolid':

-* Axis
-	+ IfcPolyline having two Points, or
-	IfcTrimmedCurve with BasisCurve of Type
-	IfcLine for 'SweptSolid' provided as
-	IfcExtrudedAreaSolid.
+ * For a body representation using an _IfcExtrudedAreaSolid_, the axis may be an _IfcPolyline_ having two Points, or _IfcTrimmedCurve_ with BasisCurve of type _IfcLine_.
 The axis curve lies on the z axis of the object coordinate system.
-	+ IfcTrimmedCurve with BasisCurve of Type
-	IfcCircle for 'SweptSolid' provided as
-	IfcRevolvedAreaSolid.
+ * For a body representation using an _IfcRevolvedAreaSolid_, the axis may be an _IfcTrimmedCurve_ with BasisCurve of type _IfcCircle_.
 The axis curve lies on the x/z plane of the object coordinate system, the tangent at the start is along the positive z-axis.

+As shown in Figure 235, the axis representation can be used to represent the system length of a member that may extend past the body length of the member.

 ![Axis](../../../../figures/ifcmemberstandardcase_axis-01.png)

 Figure 235 — Member axis representation

-> EXAMPLE  As shown in Figure 101, the axis representation can be used to represent the system length of a member that may extent the body length of the member.
+As shown in Figure 236, the axis representation must be positioned at the _IfcMaterialProfileSetUsage_.CardinalPoint, and parallel to the _IfcExtrudedAreaSolid_.ExtrudedDirection.
+This offset between the axis line and the _IfcExtrudedAreaSolid_.Position must correlate with the chosen _IfcMaterialProfileSetUsage_.CardinalPoint.

 ![Axis](../../../../figures/ifcmemberstandardcase_axis-02.png)

 Figure 236 — Member axis cardinal point

-> EXAMPLE  As shown in Figure 102, the axis representation shall be used to represent the cardinal point as the offset between the 'Axis' and the extrusion path of the member.
-The extrusion path is provided as IfcExtrudedAreaSolid.ExtrudedDirection and should be parallel to the 'Axis'.
-It has to be guaranteed that the value provided by IfcMaterialProfileSetUsage.CardinalPoint is consistent to the IfcExtrudedAreaSolid.Position.

 #### Axis_IfcBoundedCurve_Curve3D